-“A contingent fee (also known as contingency fee in the USA or conditional fee (in England and Wales) is any fee for services provided where the fee is payable only if there is a favorable result.
+“A contingent fee (also known as a contingency fee in the USA or conditional fee (in England and Wales) is any fee for services provided where the fee is payable only if there is a favorable result.
 Although such a fee may be used in many fields, it is particularly well associated with legal practice.

-In the law, a contingent fee is defined as a fee charged for a lawyer’s services that is payable only if a lawsuit is successful or results in a favorable settlement, usually in the form of a percentage of the amount recovered on behalf of the client.
-Contingent fees may make it easier people of limited means to pursue their civil rights since otherwise, to sue someone for a tort one must first be wealthy enough to pursue such litigation in the first place.
+In the law, a contingent fee is defined as a fee charged for a lawyer’s services that are payable only if a lawsuit is successful or results in a favorable settlement, usually in the form of a percentage of the amount recovered on behalf of the client.
+Contingent fees may make it easier for people of limited means to pursue their civil rights since otherwise, to sue someone for a tort one must first be wealthy enough to pursue such litigation in the first place.
 Due to the risk of loss, attorneys will take cases on a contingency basis unless they believe that the case has merit, although accepting cases on a contingency is not without risk.”

 Basically, every case involving a personal injury is taken as follows: personal injury lawyer fees are based on a contingency.
-What is the contingency?
+What is a contingency?
 The contingency in personal injury lawyer fees is recovering money damages in your personal injury case.
 If the personal injury lawyer does not meet that contingency, then the personal injury lawyer earns no money.
 So, no personal injury lawyer fees would be charged to the client.
-Some personal injury lawyers may charge you for “costs” if the are not able to be successful in your case.
+Some personal injury lawyers may charge you for “costs” if they are not able to be successful in your case.
 So, discuss this with your personal injury lawyer: Do you charge costs in your personal injury lawyer fees if you do not end up recovering money for me?

 YOUR PERSONAL INJURY LAWYER HAS TO BELIEVE IN YOU AND YOUR CASE